 While we will always need and honor our men and women in uniform, the automation of our military will decrease the number of vacancies in many military occupations.
-As a result, recent high school graduates who once opted to join the military because they couldn’t offered college will no longer have that option.
-It will become imperative to re-appropriate some of our defense spending as it pertains to recruiting, training, housing, feeding and deploying military personnel toward tuition-free college for students who would’ve otherwise joined the military had vacancies been available.
+As a result, recent high school graduates who once opted to join the military because they couldn’t afford college will no longer have that option.
+It will become imperative to re-appropriate some of our defense spending as it pertains to recruiting, training, housing, feeding and deploying military personnel toward debt-free college for students who would’ve otherwise joined the military had vacancies been available.

 The military will still need engineers and coders to design these automated elements of our military, so we must invest in education and automated military workforce training to meet these demands.
 This same scenario will apply to various agencies and departments within the federal government.